What is involved with upper eyelid blepharoplasty surgery?

 Hospital and Admission

-We perform our blepharoplasty surgery on Level 6 at Frances Perry House.
-This is a tertiary state of the art hospital, co-located on the campus of the Royal Women’s and the Royal Melbourne Hospital.
+We perform our blepharoplasty surgery on Level 3 at Epworth Freemasons Hospital in East Melbourne.
 All rooms are private rooms with your own ensuite and bathroom facilities.
-There are three state of the art operating theatres with the latest anaesthetic machines and the latest anaesthetic equipment.
-There is onsite Intensive Care, High Dependency Unit and access to almost every medical specialty.
-There is 24 hour onsite medical emergency care.
+There are eight state of the art operating theatres with the latest anaesthetic machines and the latest anaesthetic equipment.
+There is 24 hour onsite medical emergency care with an onsite Intensive Care Unit.

 Following review the next morning you would be free to go home.
 You will need someone to assist you going home and to look after you for a minimum of a week postoperatively.

-If you would like to make an appointment with Prof Mark Ashton to discuss Blepharoplasty (Eyelid) Surgeryplease call (03) 9344 5050.
+If you would like to make an appointment with Prof Mark Ashton to discuss Blepharoplasty (Eyelid) Surgery please call our rooms.